The PSAT will be offered to 10th and 11th grade students on Saturday, October 14th, 2023. Registration ended on

 *Take free SAT practice tests online with Official SAT Practice on Khan Academy®.
 Your answers will automatically be scored at the end of your test, and the timer will keep you on track with section time limits.

 *The Central Bucks School District offers E-Prep, a free standardized test prep and practice program for the PSAT, SAT and ACT to all its students.
-Students are automatically registered for this program; registration information was sent to your student via their cbsd district email account.
-If they cannot find the email or have problems logging in, please contact their school counselor or school librarian.
+Students are automatically registered for this program; registration information is as follows: username is the student email address, and password is East2022.
+If students cannot find the email or have problems logging in, please stop by the East library.